BluePlanetResearch/proposals/HealthDataNet-v4.md

 **ultimately provide control to each patient over their own data**.

-The largest neurophysiology companies provide services in \~ 100,000 cases a year, and the combined case coverage for companies based in the US is \~ 750,000 [cases](https://ionm.uconn.edu/).
+The largest neurophysiology companies provide services in \~ 100,000 surgeries a year, and the combined case coverage for companies based in the US is \~ 750,000 [cases](https://ionm.uconn.edu/).
 Although the total case volume is large, the types of cases (e.g. neck, thorax, low back, brain aneurysms, tumors etc) being covered are many and the patient population is varied.
 Hence an individual company lacks the ability to collect sufficient data for machine learning.If a successful data guild of stakeholders around these datasets can be formed, multiple data providers, analysts and consumers will be onboarded to the Ocean Marketplace contributing to its success.

 Community - By establishing this paradigm of a data guild of